60dimension/IELTS-Vocabularies/Vocabulary02.md

 I was sent a cheque and advised that no further pension was due.

-Luckily there was a taxi rank nearby.
+Luckily, there was a taxi rank nearby.

-She's ready to learn simple addition and subtraction
+She's ready to learn simple addition and subtraction.

 Carve the fowl into eight pieces.